 - breathing problems

-Otherwise, you can take the following steps to treat the banana spider’s bite at home:
+In most cases, you can take the following steps to treat a banana spider’s bite at home:

 - Keep the bite area clean by washing it with soap and lukewarm water.

-- If the area starts to blister, you may wish to apply an antibiotic ointment to reduce your infection risk.
+- If the area starts to blister, you can apply an antibiotic ointment to reduce the risk of infection.